KDE/documentation-docs-kdenlive-org/user_interface/file_menu.rst

 Open
 ----

 Opens a project that has been saved in a :ref:`project` format file.
-The default keyboard shortcut is :kbd:`Ctrl + O`.
+The default keyboard shortcut is :kbd:`Ctrl` + :kbd:`O`.

 Open Recent
 -----------